-Build opportunities for student leadership.
-Encourage students to observe their peers on the playground and try to encourage everyone to join in.
+Be a leader.
+Encourage your Fuel Up to Play 60 teammates to observe their peers on the playground and try to encourage everyone to join in.
 Some students just need something specific to do.
 Have students form a buddy system and be sure to invite others into their games.

 Here are some specific ideas that, with school adults and student leaders working together, can help:

 - Inclusive play: The playground or after-school fields and parks may be where students get most of their physical activity.
 Helping all students understand what it means to be inclusive may help create new experiences for students who are less active.
 Teach more active students to consider ways to include their less active peers by sharing these five elements of inclusive play during PE or health classes.
 Student leaders can offer examples and role-play some of the different scenarios.
 Remember to be sure this is done in a sensitive way so no student feels singled out.

 - Buddy Benches: This is a way to be sure students who want to be included get to be included.
 It’s a very specific program that has shown anecdotal success in schools all over the world.
 Check out the concept, guidelines and some scenarios you can use with kids to help them visualize how it can work.
 Talk to your principal about getting a buddy bench going on your school grounds.